swcarpentry/collaborative-lesson-development/notes.md

 It takes a village to ensure the steady improvement and adaptation that will give a lesson a long life.
 Ensuring this, however, is not straightforward.

 Making the process explicit is key.
 New contributors require a straightforward and transparent introduction to understand the process of tweaking and adapting lessons.
-Licensing, code of conduct, governance, and contribution procedure need to all be explicit rather than implicit to lower the social barriers to contribution.
+Licensing, code of conduct, governance, and contribution procedure all need to be explicit rather than implicit to lower the social barriers to contribution.

-Tools can help, especially if they support pre-merge review.
+Tools can help,
+especially if they support pre-merge review.
 Yet some of these tools come with a considerable up-front learning curve.
 GitHub with pull requests may be ideal, but allowing people to edit a Google Doc, or to facilitate Wiki-based editing, can help get conversations started.
-In a pinch, work with contributors to find a comfort zone –-- don't let a collaboration flounder on technological choice.
-But make sure not to overwhelm either; threaded discussion (or GitHub issues) will help increase the signal-to-noise ratio.
+In a pinch,
+work with contributors to find a comfort zone: don't let a collaboration flounder on technological choice.
+But make sure not to overwhelm either: threaded discussion (or GitHub issues) will help increase the signal-to-noise ratio.

+Ultimately,
-Ultimately, community dynamics are more important than platform.
+community dynamics are more important than platform.
 We have seen the 90/9/1 rule (90% of people watch, 9% discuss, 1% do).
 This requires a gentle on-ramp for new contributors, that we make it easy for people to submit errata and suggestions, and that editors may need to do triage to ensure that voices are heard.
 Finally, with so many voices and contributions come caution.
 Working in the open can be great, but can also unintentionally suppress voices.
+At Programming Historian,
+for example,
-At _Programming Historian_, a popular digital humanities technical site, an ombudsperson is available for private chats and facilitation.
-Many voices are great, as long as they can all be considered.
+an ombudsperson is available for private chats and facilitation.

 ## 6) Teach people how to do things the right way (or at least *some* way).